Hessenberg varieties associated to ad-nilpotent ideals: Geometric and Combinatorial Properties

 \section{Geometric and Combinatorial Properties}

 In this section, we use the affine paving from above to study the geometry of $\Hess(X_\lambda,h)$ using the combinatorics of $h$-strict tableaux.
 We prove two main results, generalizing known facts about the Springer fiber to the Hessenberg varieties studied in this paper.
-The first is that if the cell $C_w\cap \Hess(X_\lambda, h)$ has maximal dimension, then $R(w)\in \RS_h(\lambda)$ is a standard tableau.
+The first is that, when $\lambda$ is a partition and the cell $C_w\cap \Hess(X_\lambda, h)$ has maximal dimension, then $R(w)\in \RS_h(\lambda)$ is a standard tableau.
 Our second result proves that $\Hess(X_\lambda,h)$ is connected.

-Since Theorem~\ref{thm: main thm2} holds for all compositions of $n$, we may assume $\lambda\vdash n$ is a partition.
-If $R$ is a row-strict tableau, we let $\std(R)$ denote the standard tableau we obtain by reordering the entries in each column so that they increase from top to bottom.
+Assume for now that $\lambda$ is a partition.
+If $R$ is a row-strict tableau of shape $\lambda$, we let $\std(R)$ denote the standard tableau obtained by reordering the entries in each column so that they increase from top to bottom.
 The next result generalizes Theorem 3.5 in \cite{Precup-Tymoczko2019}.